John Akomfrah: Vertigo Sea

 John Akomfrah OBE is an award-winning British artist and filmmaker.
 Based in London, in 1998 he co-founded Smoking Dog Films with Lina Gopaul and David Lawson, a leading independent film and television production company developing insightful yet challenging works such as Vertigo Sea.

-Presented in partnership with the Centre of Contemporary Art (CoCA), Christchurch, New Zealand
+This porject is presented in partnership with the Centre of Contemporary Art (CoCA), Christchurch, New Zealand